Point72/csp/docs/wiki/how-tos/Write-IO-Adapters.md

 ```

 CSVReaderImpl is the runtime *--impl–-*.
 It gets created when the engine is being built from the described graph.

 - **lines 10-21 - start()**: this is the start method that gets called with the time range the graph will be run against.
-    Here we open our resource (pycsv.DictReader) and scan t hrough the data until we reach the requested starttime.
+  Here we open our resource (pycsv.DictReader) and scan t through the data until we reach the requested starttime.

 - **lines 23-24 - stop()**: this is the stop call that gets called when the engine is done running and is shutdown, we free our resource here

 - **lines 26-29**: the CSVReader allows one to subscribe to many symbols from one file.
   symbols are keyed by a provided SYMBOL column.
   The individual adapters will self-register with the CSVReaderImpl when they are created with the requested symbol.
   CSVReaderImpl keeps track of what adapters have been registered for what symbol in its self.\_inputs map

 - **lines 31-43**: this is main method that gets invoked repeatedly throughout the run.
   For every distinct timestamp in the file, this method will get invoked once and the method is expected to go through the resource data for all points with time now, process the row and push the data to any matching adapters.
   The method returns the next timestamp when its done processing all data for "now", or None if there is no more data.
   **NOTE** that the csv impl expects the data to be in time order.
   process_next_sim_timeslice must advance time forward.

 - **lines 45-49**: this method takes a row of data (provided as a dict from DictReader), extracts the symbol and pushes the row through to all input adapters that match